23rd Division (South Vietnam): Battle of Ban Me Thuot

-That night, 14 March, PAVN sappers penetrated the Pleiku ammunition storage area and blew up 1,400 rounds of 105mm howitzer shells.
-The deployments to Darlac had greatly weakened security in Pleiku and General Phu had already ordered the evacuation of all nonessential military personnel and dependents from Kontum and Pleiku.
+That night, 14 March, PAVN sappers penetrated the Pleiku ammunition storage area and blew up 1,400 rounds of 105 mm howitzer shells.
+The deployments to Darlac had greatly weakened security in Pleiku and Phú had already ordered the evacuation of all nonessential military personnel and dependents from Kontum and Pleiku.
 Colonel Giao, the acting commander of the 6th Air Division at Pleiku, directed the evacuation of Pleiku Air Base.
-BG Tran Van Cam. the deputy commander for operations, II Corps, was left in command of forces in Pleiku Province.
-Colonel Pham Duy Tat, commander of II Corps Rangers, remained in Kontum Province in charge of RF/PF and three Ranger groups, the 6th, 22nd and 23rd, Tat was promoted to brigadier general and would command the evacuation of Kontum and Pleiku down Route 7B to the coast at Tuy Hoa.
-General Phu moved his command post to II Corps Rear at Nha Trang and replaced the captured Darlac Province Chief with Col. Trinh Tieu, his own G-2, whose correct estimate of the PAVN offensive he had rejected.
+Brigadier general Tran Van Cam, the deputy commander for operations, II Corps, was left in command of forces in Pleiku Province.
+Colonel Pham Duy Tat, commander of II Corps Rangers, remained in Kontum Province in charge of RF/PF and three Ranger groups, the 6th, 22nd and 23rd, Tat was promoted to Brigadier general and would command the evacuation of Kontum and Pleiku down Route 7B to the coast at Tuy Hoa.
+Phú moved his command post to II Corps Rear at Nha Trang and replaced the captured Darlac Province Chief with Colonel Trinh Tieu, his own G-2, whose correct estimate of the PAVN offensive he had rejected.